MarcVillain/wifirst-connect/README.md

 ===
 This script allows for automatic login on the [Captive Portal](https://www.wifirst.com/en/captive-portal) of the [Wifirst](https://www.wifirst.com/en/) WiFi provider.

-This was inspired by this [ConnectToWiFirst](https://github.com/JoseIgnacioTamayo/ConnectToWiFirst) python script.
+This is a rework of this [ConnectToWiFirst](https://github.com/JoseIgnacioTamayo/ConnectToWiFirst) python script.

 # How to install